Resources

 Why Systems Discovery Should Happen Before Scoping

 Scoping before discovery is one of the fastest ways to build the wrong thing with confidence.
+Discovery makes an organization legible enough to make good decisions before committing to scope.

 Why teams rush to scope